Hansloth/Personal-Introduction/README.md

 ----
 ## The contents of my Github page

 >On my Github page, there are some of my projects and side projects.
-If you got any Questions feel free to contact me.
+If you have any questions about my work, feel free to contact me.
 This is my email hansyu888@gmail.com